CauseCade/CauseCade-lessons/Tutorial_Pt_1.md

 Finally, on the far right, we find the network display tabs.
 These control what the **network canvas** displays.
 As of now, only one mode is available (Network), so you can ignore this.

 ##### Variable Viewer

-Then, moving one layer down we find a set of tabs with labels 1) overview, 2) details, and 3) edit.
-These tabs will control what is displayed in the **variable viewer** section.
-As they are tabs, only one can be selected at a time.
-If you press them (try clicking details), you will see that nothing happens.
-This is because in order for the **variable viewer** to be displayed, you must have a variable selected.
-We will go into more detail on this in the next lesson.
 This section will take up the left third of the screen when a variable is selected.
 As mentioned before, it can be in one of three different modes. (overview,details,edit) These sections will be important to inspect the network and to go from a network depiction to a quantitative representation.

 ##### Network Canvas